redfieldchristabel/laravel-dockerize/README.md

 ### Production Deployment 🏭

-For production, use `fpm` or `fpm-alpine` with Nginx, mounting only `/var/www/vendor` for dependencies to keep containers secure.
-The non-root `laravel` user ensures safe execution.
+For [production](#production-deployment-), use `fpm` or `fpm-alpine` with Nginx, copying the codebase into the image for speed and mounting only `./vendor:/var/www/vendor` for dependencies to keep containers secure.
+The [non-root `laravel` user](#non-root-laravel-user-by-default-) ensures safe execution.
 We provide two `docker-compose.yml` examples: a standard setup and one with Kong API Gateway for advanced routing and security.
-Each service (app, queue, scheduler) runs in its own container with logs unified to stdout, per Docker best practices.
+Each service (app, queue, scheduler) runs in its own container with logs unified to stdout, per [Docker best practices](#docker-best-practices-).

 #### Production Docker Compose (Standard)